 The present building reflects the architecture of many rural Danish churches, incorporating touches of both the modern and the traditional.
 The congregation has attempted to make use of the beautiful setting of woods and lake, both in the way the church is situated above the lake and through the use of windows that give a feeling of being in harmony with nature.

 The remodeled Dane School features cozy sleeping quarters, a charming gathering room, and a fully-equipped kitchen.
-Wander trails in the woods, enjoy the view from the dock, or escape on a canoe ride alone, with friends, or family.
+Wander trails in the woods or enjoy the view from the dock.
 You don’t have to come to a program or with a group to enjoy the West Denmark state of mind.
 Visiting friends and family in the area?
 Looking for a quiet place to get away?
 A private retreat on our beautiful grounds will replenish the spirit and clear the mind.
 Rental information is available by contacting the church.

 The West Denmark Parish Hall was built in 1914 by the Young People’s Society.
 Its purpose was to serve as a meeting place for social gatherings, as a lecture hall for speakers, as a theater, as a gymnasium, and as a place for enjoying folk games and dances.
 Currently, the Parish Hall hosts many wonderful programs including our annual Family Camp each summer and the West Denmark Music and Speaker Series.
 For more information on programs and events at West Denmark, please call Pastor Linda at (715) 566-4417.